bblanchon/ArduinoStreamUtils/README.md

 How to use `PROGMEM` as a stream?
 ------------------------------

-SteamUtils also allows reading `PROGMEM` buffers with a `Stream` interface.
+StreamUtils also allows reading `PROGMEM` buffers with a `Stream` interface.

 ![ProgmemStream](https://github.com/bblanchon/ArduinoStreamUtils/raw/master/extras/images/ProgmemStream.svg)